 The famous Nichōme

 The most famous area in Tokyo associated with the LGBTQ community is called Nichōme (２丁目) in Shinjuku.
 The area has a great concentration of LGBTQ bars (around 300).
 The majority are very small, located on several floors of the buildings found in the area.
-These tiny bars have a warm, friendly atmosphere, centered around the bartender, who is usually the owner (or mama-san in Japanese gay slang).
+These tiny bars have a warm, friendly atmosphere, centred around the bartender, who is usually the owner (or mama-san in Japanese gay slang).
 Usually, everyone knows everyone, and sometimes they even bring food from home to share.
 These bars can be a unique experience, but without much knowledge of the language, it’s likely that you will not understand much and feel out of place.

 Among the most popular bars, where the foreigners usually go, it is worth mentioning Dragon Men, which is a bar/nightclub with its own small dance floor.
 Another famous bar is The Eagle, which recently opened a second bar, right there in Nichōme.
 Gold Finger is a bar focused on lesbians and on Saturdays, only women can enter.
 And finally, the most famous nightclub is called Arty Farty.
 It is hidden on the first floor of a building.
-One tip: a lot of people do pre-drinks in front of the Seven Eleven shop in the area before heading to the bars.
+One tip: a lot of people do pre-drinks in front of the Seven-Eleven shop in the area before heading to the bars.

-Dragon Men also has an event called Not Alone Café, which happens on the first Sunday of the month.
+Back in Tokyo, Dragon Men has an event called Not Alone Café, which happens on the first Sunday of the month.
 It is an event open to anyone and can be a good way to meet new people when you first arrive in Tokyo.
 Also in Nichōme, there is Akta, a community center for the LGBTQ community in Tokyo.
 Although almost everything is in Japanese, you can find people who can speak English.

 Another LGBTQ event is the Rainbow Reel Tokyo film festival.
 The first edition took place in 1992.
 The festival usually happens in July, so keep an eye out for it around that time.

 To learn more about what it’s like to be LGBTQ in Japan, I recommend the documentary Gaycation.
-It’s a series created by Vice showing LGBTQ life in various cities around the world, and the first episode is in Tokyo!
+It’s a series created by Vice showing LGBTQ+ life in various cities around the world, and the first episode is in Tokyo!

 I hope that with this post I may have given a general idea of what the LGBTQ life is like in Japan.
 Not everything is perfect, but the future is promising!